-They both need between 45 and 60 minutes of walking every day, simply to stretch their large legs and get their hearts pumping.
+They both need between 45 and 60 minutes of walking every day simply to stretch their large legs and get their hearts pumping.
 Instead of interactive games and intense running, they would much prefer a larger garden to roam and patrol.

-Both the Caucasian Shepherd and Tibetan Mastiff consume around 4 cups of food every day, and because they are both large breeds they should only be fed a high-quality kibble that is designed for large or giant breeds, as these cater to their specific giant nutritional requirements.
-You’ll likely need to be patient finding a food brand for either breed, as they both can be particular about the food they eat.
+Foods that cater to giant breeds will ensure that their specific nutritional requirements are met.
+You’ll likely need to be patient in finding a food brand for either breed, as both can be particular about the food they eat.